gsaukov/ServerLessDbDemo/readme.md

 5. Make sure that lambda uses proper layer version and environment runtime, it may result in classnotfound error.
 6. JAVA Layer should be packaged in java/lib (CLASSPATH) folder.
 Not just root!
 Otherwise classnotfound error. https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path
 7. Poll cloud about resources you need and describe them, pass them into variables.
+Example: ``` aws rds describe-db-engine-versions --engine aurora-postgresql --query 'DBEngineVersions[?contains(SupportedEngineModes,`provisioned`)].EngineVersion' ```
 8. Testing you can get/find some test events in Test Event section of lambda.
 9. Required IAM right for methods are usually listed in Methods Javadocs for example com.amazonaws.services.secretsmanager.AWSSecretsManager.getSecretValue
 10. com.amazonaws.services.lambda.runtime.Context is not that scary and canbe just mocked.